ARCHER2-HPC/archer2-docs/docs/research-software/index.md

 This section also contains information on research software contributed and/or supported by third parties (marked with a * in the list below).

-For centrally-supported packages, the version available will usually be the current stable release, to include major releases and significant updates.
+For centrally supported packages, the version available will usually be the current stable release, to include major releases and significant updates.
 We will usually not maintain older versions and versions no longer supported by the developers of the package.